 Bankruptcy laws were created to protect you, to protect your family, and to protect your property.
 Bankruptcy laws are the strongest set of consumer protections laws we have available to us in this country (United States Constitution, Article 1, Section 8, Clause 4).

-Contact me.
+Contact us.
 We will discuss your situation specifically.
-Whether you prefer to discuss your situation with me on the phone or in person, I am available to you.
-You will talk with and meet with me personally.
+Whether you prefer to discuss your situation with us on the phone or in person, we are available to you.
+You will talk with and meet with an attorney (Rachel Coxwell and/or Frank Coxwell) personally.
 There is no consultation fee.
-Every situation is unique, so the first thing we must do is to discuss your financial circumstances so that I can then provide you with the information you need to decide what legal solution is best for you.WHY HIRE ME?
+Every situation is unique, so the first thing we must do is to discuss your financial circumstances so that we can then provide you with the information you need to decide what legal solution is best for you.WHY HIRE US?

 According to data from the Administrative Office of the United States Courts, American consumers filed more than 1.59 million bankruptcy cases in 2012.
 That is about 1 in every 150 people.
 And those statistics do not reflect just the current terrible economic situation, this has been going on for years.
 The numbers do not lie.
 In the past decade, over 12 million people have filed for bankruptcy.
 You are most definitely not alone.WHAT IS BANKRUPTCY?